 Olembe followed that performance with a couple brilliant outings in that tournament.

-Unfortunately for the little genius, his unbeaten Cameroon team couldn’t spark in the quarter finals against DR Congo.They suffered a one nil defeat and were bundled out of the tournament in the quarter finals.
+Unfortunately for the little genius, his unbeaten Cameroon team couldn’t spark in the quarter final against DR Congo.They suffered a one nil defeat and were bundled out of the tournament.

 The teenager returned to France, kept his form at Nantes and became a regular in the team.